roy-ropper/public-tools/README.md

 ## Pcap Parser

 ### description
-This tool was designed to ease the burden of network analysis while trawling big quantities of pcap traffic.
+This tool was designed to ease the burden of network analysis whilst conducting security audits of networks.

-It will output a spreadsheet and a diagram that can be viewed/edited on draw.io for maximum portability.
+It will output a spreadsheet and a diagram that can be viewed/edited on draw.io to provide a high-level overview of the network architecture associated with a project.

 ### usage
 ```python